P403n1x87/austin/README.md

-All the above Austin options and arguments are summarised in a cheat sheet that you can find in the [art](https://github.com/P403n1x87/austin/blob/master/art/) folder in either the SVG or PNG format
+All the above Austin options and arguments are summarised in a cheat sheet that you can find in the [art](https://github.com/P403n1x87/austin/blob/master/art/) folder in either the SVG, PDF or PNG format

 <p align="center">
   <img src="art/cheatsheet.png"